 My thought was to hang it along the roof edge instead.
 Perhaps I will take some photos and post them on our Facebook Group

 This 4th of July crochet garland works up quickly and is easy to do.
 Plus, it requires very little yarn to make!

 So much so that she made another one as it is, another one with just pennants and a final one with just the swags!
 See how easily customizable this crochet pattern is?

 For this crochet pattern, we used Red Heart Super Saver yarn in white, cherry red, and royal blue.
 About half of a skein of each color (maybe a little more of the white).

 A Bundle of Patterns

 Update to this blog post: We have bundled the 4th of July Bunting and the X’s Can and Glass Bottle Cozy patterns together on Ravelry!
-This makes it easy to get both patterns super quick.
+This makes it easy to get both patterns super quickly.

-Note: this post may contain affiliate links which gives us a tiny bit of cash at no extra cost to you!
+Note: this post may contain affiliate links which give us a tiny bit of cash at no extra cost to you!
 If you would like an ad-free version of this pattern, be sure to click on “patterns” link above and then click on the picture of the pattern you’d like.

 Yarn needle for weaving in ends